 1. The measure reduces usage of grid-connected electricity or pipeline-supplied natural gas because it either:

-Has a renewable energy conversion component that is integral to a single device meeting a specific end use need – i.e., the RE feature and other features are designed, sold and installed as a single device (e.g., PV built into outdoor lighting) and not as separate components that are connected as a system.
+Has a renewable energy conversion component that is integral to a single device or system meeting a specific end use need – i.e., the RE feature and other features are designed, sold and installed as a single device or a dedicated system package (e.g., PV built into outdoor lighting).

-Is specifically designed to use a form of renewable energy that is naturally available on-site to reduce the grid or pipeline supplied energy required for a specific end use, without an additional energy conversion step after capture (daylighting, light tubes, solar thermal water heating, etc.).
+Is specifically designed to use a form of renewable energy that is naturally available on-site to reduce the grid or pipeline supplied energy required for a specific end use, without an additional energy conversion step after capture (daylighting, light tubes, solar thermal water heating, passive solar space heating etc.).

-Produces a renewable energy byproduct on-site from an existing process that can be used to reduce an on-site energy need.
+Utilizes an existing on-site produced feedstock to produce renewable energy on-site to reduce an on-site energy need.
+Energy efficiency savings are limited to the feedstock produced on-site and the site-energy reduced.

-2. The grid or pipeline connections may provide supplemental electricity or natural gas to the renewable energy device but cannot receive energy from the device.
+2. The grid or pipeline connections may provide supplemental electricity or natural gas to the renewable energy device but energy received from the device is not eligible as energy efficiency.

-3.
+3. The measure does not receive incentives from or contribute savings to both Illinois renewable energy programs and Illinois energy efficiency programs.

+Combined Heat and Power is not considered a RE measure.

 Simplified As Amended by Allen Dusault – Franklin Energy 5-23-2023